 All students do GCSE English Language.
-The course is designed to develop
+The course will develop

-- · your speaking and listening skills - your ability to write well in a variety of styles - your understanding of texts, both fiction and non-fiction.
+- Speaking and listening skills - The ability to write well in a variety of styles - Understanding of texts, both fiction and non-fiction.

 You will be asked to use a range of writing styles such as creative writing and persuasive writing.
 You will also be asked to give your opinions on ideas raised within your reading.